KRYTON Metals Blog

 From Concept to Creation: The Journey of Custom Metal Fabrication

-Custom metal fabrication is an integral part of our economy.
-It helps support innovation, and nearly every industry relies on the process to meet or exceed manufacturing standards while creating or enhancing product designs.
+Custom metal fabrication plays a pivotal role in our economy.
+Not only does it fuel innovation, but it is also a fundamental process that almost every industry depends on to uphold manufacturing standards, as well as to create and refine product designs.
 This article will explore the various metal fabrication stages, from initial design through finishing and assembly, and how modern fabrication equipment and collaboration with fabrication professionals can help you turn your vision into a finished product.

 Stages of the Custom Metal Fabrication Process

 Taking projects from concept to creation requires planning and collaboration.
-Fabrication shops must follow multiple steps to adhere to ISO standards, safety regulations, budgets, and client requests.
-The process also involves joining, finishing, and assembly in preparation for distribution.
+Fabrication shops must follow multiple steps to adhere to safety regulations, appropriate budgeting, and specifications from clients such as finishes, notes, and tolerances.
+The process also involves joining, finishing, and assembly in preparation for shipping and/or distribution.

 There are six main stages when it comes to the custom metal fabrication process:

 Of course, some projects may not involve all stages, and others may involve spending more time in one stage than the other.
-Let’s take a closer look at each stage.
+While taking a closer look at each stage, let’s bring along an example of a custom stainless steel kitchen sink for these phases.

 Stage 1: Design